plexlad/Carothar-5e/README.md

 ## Goals
 To have a functional framework, we want to make sure that the major mechanical elements are implemented.
 The system should also be modular, to allow for custom content to flourish.
 Next, we need a way to actually interact with the framework.
 This can be done through interactive UIs that can highlight certain features and can be maintained by a community for the most positive feedback.
 I will be developing a CLI and GUI for this purpose.

+For a comprehensive list of what is being updated, please check the [Features Page](https://github.com/users/toastielad/projects/2).

 - [ ] Major D&D Mechanics
     - [ ] Character creation
     - [ ] Item/Inventory Management